backand/docs/slate_docs/source/includes/_platform_specific.md

   }]);
 ```

+Getting started with the SDK is as simple as configuring access to a Back& application, then calling *getList* on a relevant object.

-Review the full API reference at our [vanilla-sdk's github](https://github.com/backand/vanilla-sdk) to get started with your back end!
+Review the full API reference for our [Vanilla SDK](#vanilla-sdk) to get started with your back end!

 ### Examples
 ***To view a demo of the SDK in action, just run npm start - [example page](https://github.com/backand/angular1-sdk/blob/master/example/).***